saanvick1/quizou/README.md

 # Quizou 2.0 — Advanced AI Scholar Bowl Platform

-**Quizou** is a free, AI-powered Scholar Bowl practice platform designed for the **Congressional App Challenge**.
+**Quizou** is a free, AI-powered Scholar Bowl practice platform.
 It generates NAQT-style pyramidal questions across 50+ academic subjects, tracks performance with adaptive analytics, and provides innovative study tools — all aimed at making competitive quiz preparation accessible to every student, especially those at underfunded schools.

 Built with **Flask**, **SQLite**, and **Together.AI (Meta Llama 3.1)**, Quizou delivers a full-featured learning environment in a lightweight, deployable package.